Mission command: Mission command in NATO

 Mission command is a core doctrinal principle in NATO.
-NATO's key stone doctrine, AJP-01, states that mission command is grounded in two key principles: trust and mutual understanding.
+NATO's keystone doctrine, AJP-01, states that mission command is grounded in two key principles: trust and mutual understanding.

 AJP-01 underlines that a commander's trust in subordinates is the key determinant of the autonomy they will be granted.
 This trust, which must be earned and sustained, includes tolerance for mistakes.
 It is complemented by mutual understanding, ensuring that subordinates understand the commander's intent while commanders understand the constraints and realities facing their subordinates.
 Both trust and mutual understanding are underpinned by shared doctrine and command philosophy, reinforcing the effectiveness of the command structure.

 NATO doctrine also outlines how differences in experience, doctrine, and culture may pose significant hurdles, potentially undermining trust and mutual understanding.

 The academic literature on mission command often analyses national approaches to implementing mission command.
 These primarily relate to the inherent properties of military organisations, which form contexts that may be more or less susceptible to the exercise of mission command in practice.
 In other words, a conflict between a bureaucratic and risk-averse culture and a culture that prizes non-linearity and unpredictability.
 A 2020 study among Swedish company commanders found that they exhibited little tolerance for failure, concerns over professionalism, and bureaucratic and administrative demands that did not align with the philosophy of mission command.

 In multinational contexts, these challenges multiply.
-A 2025 study among senior NATO officers found that written doctrine on mission command is interpreted differently, that contemporary exercises tend to focus on compliance rather than risk-taking and trust-building, and that orders must be concise to promote mutual understanding.
+A 2025 study among senior NATO officers found that written doctrine on mission command is interpreted differently from commander to commander, and that contemporary exercises tend to focus on compliance rather than risk-taking and trust-building, and that orders must be concise to promote mutual understanding.